rjray/notebook/writing/clojure-tsp.md

        (tsp max Integer/MIN_VALUE)))
 ```

 These are identical aside from their very last s-expressions.
-For part 1, we
+For part 1 we
-want the minimum-cost path so the aggregate function is `min` and the
+want the minimum-cost path; the aggregate function is `min` and the $+\infty$
-$+\infty$ value is `Integer/MAX_VALUE`.
-For part 2, we want the maximum-cost
+value is `Integer/MAX_VALUE`.
+For part 2, we want the maximum-cost path.
+So the
-path.
-So the aggregate is `max` and the $-\infty$ value is `Integer/MIN_VALUE`.
+aggregate is `max` and the $-\infty$ value is `Integer/MIN_VALUE`.

 ## Final Thoughts